Does a satin pillowcase prevent wrinkles?

 A worthwhile investment

-A silk pillowcase made from good quality silk is an investment.
+A silk pillowcase made from the best quality silk is an investment.
 It will give your bedroom a luxurious touch, and it feels lovely to sleep on, but there’s far more to it than that.
 Over time, using a pure silk pillowcase will help to slow down the development of wrinkles.
 It can help to calm skin conditions such as acne or eczema.
 It will also reduce tangling of your hair, which is why users report needing less frequent blow-dries.

 The best silk